 In February 2016, the FASB issued an ASU, Leases, which requires a dual approach for lessee accounting under which a lessee would account for leases as finance leases or operating leases.
-Both finance leases and operating leases will result in the lessee recognizing a right-of use asset and a corresponding lease liability.
+Both finance leases and operating leases will result in the lessee recognizing a right-of use asset (ROU) and a corresponding lease liability.
 For finance leases, the lessee would recognize interest expense and amortization of the right-of-use asset, and for operating leases, the lessee would recognize a straight-line total lease expense.
 The guidance also requires qualitative and specific quantitative disclosures to supplement the amounts recorded in the financial statements so that users can understand more about the nature of an entity's leasing activities, including significant judgments and changes in judgments.
 This ASU will be effective for us beginning the first day of our 2020 fiscal year.
-Early adoption is permitted.
-Although we are in the process of evaluating the impact of adoption of ASU 2016-02 on our consolidated financial statements, we currently expect the most significant changes will be related to the recognition of material new long-term right-of-use assets and lease liabilities on our consolidated balance sheet.